 - Short-acting hormonal methods: Examples include birth control pills, as well as the vaginal ring (NuvaRing), skin patch (Xulane), and contraceptive injection (Depo-Provera).
 You have to remember to use them on a daily, weekly, or monthly basis.

 - Long-acting hormonal methods: Examples include the copper IUD (ParaGard), the hormonal IUD (Mirena, Skyla, Kyleena, others), and the contraceptive implant (Nexplanon).
 These are considered long-acting methods because they last for three to 10 years after insertion — depending on the device — or until you decide to have the device removed.

 - Sterilization: This is a permanent method of birth control.
 Examples include tubal ligation for women and vasectomy for men.

-- Fertility awareness methods: These methods focus on knowing which days of the month you are able to get pregnant (fertile), often based on basal body temperature and cervical mucus.
-To avoid getting pregnant, you do not have sex on or around the days you are fertile, or you use a barrier method of birth control.
+- Fertility awareness methods: These methods focus on knowing which days of the month you can get pregnant (fertile), often based on basal body temperature and cervical mucus.
+To avoid getting pregnant, you do not have sex on or around the days you are fertile or use a barrier method of birth control.

 Each birth control method comes with a different percentage of effectiveness.
-The most effective birth control methods are the birth control implant, the IUD, birth control shot, birth control vaginal ring, pill, patch, abstinence, sterilization, and vasectomy.
+The most effective birth control methods are birth control implants, the IUD, birth control shots, birth control vaginal rings, pills, patches, abstinence, sterilization, and vasectomy.